Elections and voting

 A Business Improvement District or BID is an arrangement whereby businesses collaborate to decide what services and improvements (in addition to those already provided by the business rates) they wish to make in their location, how they are going to manage and deliver those improvements and what they are prepared to pay to make them happen.

-This is to give notice that a ballot is to be held on renewing the Business Improvement District (BID) arrangements in respect of the Great Yarmouth Town Centre.
+This is to give notice that a ballot is to be held on the Business Improvement District (BID) arrangements in respect of the Greater Yarmouth Tourism BID .

 The BID proposer